volterraedge/terraform-provider-volterra/docs/resources/volterra_forward_proxy_policy.md

 The ASN is obtained by performing a lookup for the destination IPv4 Address in a GeoIP DB..

-`as_numbers` - (Optional) An unordered set of RFC 6793 defined 4-byte AS numbers that can be used to create allow or deny lists for use in network policy or service policy. (`Int`).
+`as_numbers` - (Required) An unordered set of RFC 6793 defined 4-byte AS numbers that can be used to create allow or deny lists for use in network policy or service policy. (`Int`).

 ### Dst Label Selector